Biteable/luna/README.md

 npm install https://github.com/dominicwhittle/luna#commitsha
 ```

-Both TypeScript and JavaScript are included, with the JavaScript versions in the `js` directory.
+Both TypeScript and JavaScript are included, with the JavaScript versions in the `dist` directory.

 In your scripts:

-`import { addClass } from "luna/dom/class"` or `import { addClass } from "luna/js/dom/class" for the TypeScript and Javascript versions respectively.
+`import { addClass } from "luna/dom/class"` or `import { addClass } from "luna/dist/dom/class" for the TypeScript and Javascript versions respectively.

 You will likely want to use a bundler like browserify, es-build, webpack etc to build your code for use in the browser.